dvc0310/dashboard/data_prep/README.md

 ## Overview

 The `data_prep` package is designed to handle the preparation and transformation of data for a Dash web application.
-This package includes classes and utilities for processing outage data, financial data, and linking these datasets for visualization purposes.
+This package includes classes and utilities for processing outage data, financial data, and linking these datasets.

 ## Table of Contents